How To Easily Book and Take The Train From Québec City To Montréal Using Via Rail Canada

 How to book a train from Québec City to Montréal

 Now, when it comes to actually booking your ticket, below is a guide as to what to expect when you are purchasing tickets online.

-1-Go to Via Rail Canada’s website, or follow this link.
-Here you will find the following
+Head over to Via Rail Canada’s website.
+Here you will find the following:

 Furthermore, you’ll find the train number for each train, the departure times, arrival time to the destination as well as the duration of the trip.
 Simple and easy to follow.